khadkaabishek/Automated-Two-Wheeler-Violation-Detection-and-E-Challan-System/README.md

 | Notifications | Email gateway (SMS/Email with secure payment link) |
 | Deployment | GPU acceleration; optional edge deployment (e.g., NVIDIA Jetson) |

-> Note: The project report references both FastAPI and Node.js/Express for the backend in different sections — confirm and standardize on one before implementation.

 ## Datasets Used